thosgood/this-weeks-finds/markdown/1-50/week48.md

 out in a talk by Alekseev here at the Mathematisches Institut of the Universitaet Muenchen:

-4) Poisson structures on moduli of flat connections on Riemann surfaces and r-matrices, V. V. Fock and A. A. Rosly, preprint ITEP 72-92, June 1992, Moscow.
+4) "Poisson structures on moduli of flat connections on Riemann surfaces and r-matrices", V. V. Fock and A. A. Rosly, preprint `ITEP 72-92`, June 1992, Moscow.

 They figured out a beautiful formula relating the classical r-matrices and the Poisson structure on moduli space.
 Using this, Alekseev, Grosse,